Zahir Ebrahim | Project Humanbeingsfirst.org

 Who are these Amman scholars, convened under the authority of an absolutist monarch, to define who is a Muslim?
 The Conference would have been more appropriate in debating whether the Hashemite kingdom itself is justified by Islam.

-By the same yardstick employed at that conference, if Muslim scholars, rulers, and other elites participating in it can't create an “Ijma” on the more fundamental question of whether or not Muslim scholars, rulers, and other elites like themselves have the first right to define another's faith, then ergo, that trumps their reaching a conclusion on defining who is a Muslim and who isn't.
+By the same yardstick employed at that conference, if Muslim scholars, Muslim rulers, and other Muslim elites participating in it can't create an “Ijma” on the more fundamental question of whether or not hereditary Muslim elites like themselves have the right first, to define another's Islamic faith, jurisprudence, and in general what beliefs are legitimate and what aren't, then ergo, that trumps their reaching any conclusion whatsoever on decreeing who is a Muslim and who isn't.

 What I find the most disturbing in the Amman Message is that even H.H.
 Aga Khan IV, the enlightened steward of the Ismailis, their Hazir Imam, signed off on this travesty as his own minority flock was conveniently included in the construction of the definition of who is a Muslim (see excerpt from his letter below).
 The Ahmedis/Qadianis were obviously not invited for their own funeral.
 It is the peak of prejudice that the Aga Khan who himself declared in his letter to the Amman conference that he is only the hereditary heir to the Ismaili leadership, should participate in defining who is a Muslim and who isn't.
 By the Aga Khan's own admission, not just Islam, but also his Imammate of his flock, is an inheritance – the divine right of kings re-birthing in modernity in the religious guise: